KQM-git/TCL/docs/general-mechanics/overworld.md

 ### Bushes

 * Elemental applications can be used to destroy or/and damage bushes.
 However not all elements are equal in this regard.
-* Bushes take one unit of Pyro elemental application to light on fire.
+* Bushes take one unit of Pyro Elemental application to light on fire.

 ### Trees